back to top

 3. Now open Windows Explorer and browse to the folder where you extracted the contents of this ZIP file.

-4. Next, open up a Command Prompt from the same directory as this ADB binary.
+4. Next, open up a command prompt from the same directory as this ADB binary.

 5. Connect your smartphone to your PC with a USB cable and choose the file transfer option in the pop-up.

-7. Now allow USB debugging access to your phone (if prompted)
+7. Now allow USB debugging access to your phone (if prompted).

-8. Congratulations, you can now use ADB commands.
+8. Congratulations!
+You can now use ADB commands.

 For MacOS

 MacOS is already a restricted and rigid operating system.
 That is the reason why setting up the adb is different from Windows.
 Sometimes, it is so complicated that a typical user cannot do it.
-Nevertheless, do not worry; and we have a tweak to make it possible to install adb on it.
+Nevertheless, do not worry; we have a tweak to make it possible to install adb on it.
 So, let us learn how to do that.

-Note: In step 3, a command can be different; here, we use this command because we stored the extracted file in cd /Users/Doug/Desktop/platform-tools/
+Note: In step 3, a command can be different; here, we use this command because we stored the extracted file in cd /Users/Doug/Desktop/platform-tools/.

 1. Download the Android SDK Platform ZIP file for MacOS.